Breast Augmentation & Breast Implants in Dallas and Fort Worth

 If you would like to improve the size or shape of your breasts, you’ve found the right plastic surgeon with Dr. Zachary Farris.
-Many women want to maintain or improve the look of their breasts, which is one of the reasons why breast augmentation ranks among the top two or three most popular plastic surgery procedures performed each year.
+Many women want to maintain or improve the look of their breasts, which is one of the reasons why breast augmentation with implants ranks among the top two or three most popular plastic surgery procedures performed each year.

 At Farris Plastic Surgery, we offer a variety of breast implant techniques in order to address your unique needs and goals.
-Dr. Zachary Farris is a double board certified plastic surgeon with over 15 years of experience.
+Dr. Zachary Farris is a double board-certified plastic surgeon with over 15 years of experience.
 He will customize your procedure based on your body type and desired outcome.
 Many women find breast enhancement surgery to be a life-changing procedure, giving them renewed self-confidence that often comes with looking and feeling your best.

 - Benefits of Breast Augmentation